 The functional currency of the Company is the Hungarian Forint, which is the currency of the primary operational environment.
 The Company does not engage in business operations in any other environment that would justify the use of a functional currency other than the Hungarian Forint.
+Accordingly, its currency of presentation is also the Hungarian forint.
 Accordingly, the effects of changes in exchange rates are not discussed in the report.

 4.4.
-Translation of foreign currencies, foreign exchange transactions and balances
+Translation of foreign currencies, foreign exchange transactions and balances (SIGNIFICAN POLICY)